Let’s bring back the Coffee Klatch

 While coffeehouses specialized around topics such as science or business or literature, at-home gatherings, especially those hosted by women and for women, focused on domestic life.
 And here’s the thing about domestic life that still holds true today—our day-to-day life is as affected by the politics of the day as it is by childcare and our favorite recipe for roast chicken.
 And so women then as now discussed it all.

-There’s something else about happy hour that functions in a very different way than coffee gatherings.
-Happy hour is, by design, a time to sever ourselves from the stresses of work life and domestic life.
+Happy hour can be, by design, a time to sever ourselves from the stresses of work life and domestic life.
 We are told we should enjoy a glass of wine or a stiff cocktail and relax.

-The concept hinges on the separate spheres of work, home, and play.
-If these spheres were ever truly separate, those days are two years gone now.
+The concept of many happy hours hinges on the separate spheres of work, home, and play.
+If these spheres were ever truly separate, those days are long gone.

 Let’s bring back the klatsch